thijse/MemoryVectorStore/README.md

 });
 ```

-The query on the embedded book Robinson-Crusoe-in-Levels-PDF
+A query on the (free) book "Robinson-Crusoe-in-Levels.PDF"

 >What has the book to say about Canibals and hiding bodies?